-School of Education Office of Admissions Loma Linda University OR Loma Linda University Riverside, California 92515 Riverside, California 92515
+Office of Admissions Loma Linda University Riverside, California 92515

 Procedure 1.
-Application forms are available from the Office of Admissions and from the School of Education.
-Application and all supporting information - transcripts, test results, references, wallet-size photographs - should be in the Office of Admissions at least a month before the beginning of the term for which admission is sought.
-These should be mailed with the application fee as shown under the Schedule of Charges in the Financial Information.
+Application forms are available from the Office of Admissions.
+Application and all supporting information - transcripts, test results, references, wallet-size photographs, application fee - should be in the Office of Admissions at least a month before the beginning of the term for which admission is sought.

-2. A complete official transcript of all work previously taken in colleges, universities, or professional schools should be sent to the University.
+2. A complete official transcript of all work previously taken in colleges, universities, or professional schools should be sent to the Office of Admissions.
 It is the applicant's responsibility to arrange to have the transcripts sent directly to the Office of Admissions by the registrars of the schools attended.